Next Back Home

 Humor and Surrealism: While I am aesthetically attracted to Al Columbia (and also Jim Woodring) as alternative comics artists, Michael Kupperman is closer to me in style and intent.
 His quirky sense of humor is perfectly paired to his over-elaborate drawings, which work almost like woodcuts.
 He straddles that line between being a straight-gag cartoonist and a conceptual artist.

-I am not a Jewish New Yorker, but I have always been attracted to this style of humor, beginning with The New Yorker cartoonists, and humorists like George Kaufmann and S.J.
-Pearlman who both wrote for The Marx Brothers.
+I am not a Jewish New Yorker, but I have always been attracted to this style of humor, beginning with The New Yorker cartoonists.
+Humorists George Kaufmann and S.J.
+Pearlman, who both wrote for The Marx Brothers, also fall into this category.
 This attraction stems from my love of surreal wordplay and high-spirited antics.
 One also sees this irrational current in the dark but understated works of Edward Gorey, but also, less darkly, and with less understatement, in Laurel and Hardy film shorts.

-As should be evident by my work, I was not only torn between being a fine arts artist and a comicbook artist, but I was also torn between being a cartoonist and a comicbook artist.
+As should be evident by my work, I was not only torn between being a fine arts artist and a comicbook artist, but my allegiance was also split between being a cartoonist and a comicbook artist.
 These different approaches originate from different impulses.

 Spinal Sponge: This is a second version of this comic.
 Despite every attempt to be recondite, one can just about glean a plot from these pages.
 (Storyboards appear in linked pages.)